R-Campbell/terraform-provider-aws/website/docs/cdktf/typescript/r/lambda_function_event_invoke_config.html.markdown

 * `destination` - (Required) Amazon Resource Name (ARN) of the destination resource.
 See the [Lambda Developer Guide](https://docs.aws.amazon.com/lambda/latest/dg/invocation-async.html#invocation-async-destinations) for acceptable resource types and associated IAM permissions.

-## Attributes Reference
+## Attribute Reference

-In addition to all arguments above, the following attributes are exported:
+This resource exports the following attributes in addition to the arguments above:

 * `id` - Fully qualified Lambda Function name or Amazon Resource Name (ARN)

 ## Import

-Lambda Function Event Invoke Configs can be imported using the fully qualified Function name or Amazon Resource Name (ARN), e.g.,
+Import Lambda Function Event Invoke Configs using the fully qualified Function name or Amazon Resource Name (ARN).
+For example:

 ARN without qualifier (all versions and aliases):